RobMC1/gpstest/README.md

  - Stores regularly current time, mean values in x, y and z, the amount of values used to compute the mean values and the power consumption in mA (but I'm not confident in this one).

+"Test GPS.pdf" contains a lot of informations to complete this work, everything I could not complete in the application is explained there.
+Just take a look (in french).